 When is The Last of Us 2 coming out?

-You can pre-order the game from Amazon for £48.
+You can pre-order the game from Amazon.
 It's a PS4 exclusive, so you'll need to own one if you want to play the game.

 What can I expect from The Last of Us 2?